 The Company financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs).
-The financial statements have also been prepared in accordance with IFRSs adopted by the European Union.
-The financial statements have been prepared on the historical cost basis, except for the revaluation of the investment in the Company's subsidiary PHP.
+The financial statements have also been prepared in accordance with IFRSs adopted by the European Union and ISAB.
+The financial statements have been prepared on the historical cost basis, except for the revaluation of the investment in the Company's subsidiary UK Group of Hotels.
 Historical cost is generally based on the fair value of the consideration given in exchange for the assets.
 The principal accounting policies adopted are set out below.